unovue/radix-vue/docs/content/components/avatar.md

 An element that renders when the image hasn't loaded.
 This means whilst it's loading, or if there was an error.
 If you notice a flash during loading, you can provide a `delayMs` prop to delay its rendering so it only renders for those with slower connections.
 For more control, use the `@loadingStatusChange` emit on `AvatarImage`.

 <PropsTable :data="[
     {
+      name: 'as',
+      type: 'string | Component',
+      default: 'span',
+      description: 'The element or component this component should render as.
+Can be overwrite by <Code>asChild</Code>' },
+    {
       name: 'asChild',
       required: false,